Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Neural ARFIMA Model

-\begin{theorem} (Ergodicity) Consider the Markov chain $\{x_t\}$ associated with the NARFIMA$(1,1,k)$ process.
-Suppose that Assumptions~\eqref{A2} -~\eqref{A4} are satisfied.
-Then, Assumptions~\eqref{A1} and ~\eqref{A5} are sufficient conditions for the geometric ergodicity of the process. \end{theorem} \begin{remark} Theorem \ref{th1} says that, under the stated conditions (bounded activation function, contractive skip weights, stationary ARFIMA residuals, and noise process with a positive continuous density), the NARFIMA $(1,1, k)$ has a unique invariant law and converges to it at a geometric rate from any starting value.
+\begin{remark} Theorem \ref{theorem_ergodicity} says that, under the stated conditions (bounded activation function, contractive skip weights, stationary ARFIMA residuals, and noise process with a positive continuous density), the NARFIMA $(1,1, k)$ has a unique invariant law and converges to it at a geometric rate from any starting value.
 Practically, this implies well-defined long-run moments, reliable long-horizon forecasts (no explosive behavior), and valid ergodic averages for estimation and inference.
 The corollary below states that the process is strictly stationary if initialized at the invariant law. \end{remark}

-\begin{corollary} (Asymptotic Stationarity of NARFIMA Process) Let $\left\{y_t\right\}$ be the NARFIMA($1, 1, k$) process satisfying the conditions of Theorem~\ref{th1}, then $\left\{y_t\right\}$ is asymptotically stationary. \end{corollary}

-Corollary~\ref{cor1} follows directly from the proof of Theorem~\ref{th1}, and it confirms that the NARFIMA process is asymptotically stationary, meaning its distribution stabilizes over time regardless of initialization.
-This allows us to use long-run statistical properties, ensures the consistency of estimators, and guarantees meaningful long-term forecasting behavior.
+\begin{corollary} (Asymptotic Stationarity of NARFIMA Process) Let $\left\{y_t\right\}$ be the NARFIMA($1, 1, k$) process satisfying the conditions of Theorem~\ref{theorem_ergodicity}, then $\left\{y_t\right\}$ is asymptotically stationary. \end{corollary} Corollary~\ref{corollary_stationarity} follows directly from the proof of Theorem~\ref{theorem_ergodicity}, and it confirms that the NARFIMA process is asymptotically stationary, meaning its distribution stabilizes over time regardless of initialization.
+These theoretical results, stated for the $(1,1,k)$ case, extend to the general $(p,q,k)$ model under analogous conditions on the expanded parameter set.
+This framework allows us to use long-run statistical properties, ensures the consistency of estimators, and guarantees meaningful long-term forecasting behavior \citep{trapletti2000stationary}.

-\subsection{Economic Implications and Practical Applications}
+\subsubsection{Economic Implications and Practical Applications}